Top of the page

 It is common to feel tired for several days or weeks after surgery.
 Your doctor will give you medicine to help with pain.

-The amount of time you will need to recover at home depends on the type of surgery you had.
+The amount of time you will need to recover at home depends on your health and the type of surgery you had.
 If you work, you will probably need to take at least 1 week off.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.